 Symptoms of low progesterone include spotting, abdominal pain, frequent low blood sugar, regularly tender breasts, constant fatigue, mood swings, headaches, migraines, low libido, depression and anxiety, irregular menstrual cycle, weight gain, fibroids, thyroid dysfunction, hot flashes and vaginal dryness.

 How to get progesterone

 Studies actually show that Synthetic HRT may not treat menopause symptoms safely and that the risks may far exceed the benefits.
-Unlike the progesterone produced by the body, the synthetic progestins are unlikely to be converted into neurosteroids and may, in some instances, actually intensify mood disorders.
+Unlike the progesterone produced by the body, synthetic progestins are unlikely converted into neurosteroids and may, in some instances, actually intensify mood disorders.

 While the words “common deficiency” can apply to many women, it doesn’t have to be true for you.
 Many times these deficiencies are a matter of a diet in need of a tweak, or possibly a time of extra stress.
 But they can also signal something more serious.
-Begin with addressing these 7 common deficiencies in women plus the bonus deficiency to be sure you are covered.
+Begin with addressing these 7 common deficiencies in women plus the bonus deficiency to make sure you are covered.
 Taking a high quality multi-vitamin/multi-mineral formula as well as eating an organic plant-based diet can help with many of these deficiencies.
 However, if one has been deficient for a lengthy time, additional supplementation may be necessary as well as a consult with a knowledgeable practitioner.
-Once these particular 7 common deficiencies in women are addressed, you will find that not only will you feel better and look better, your energy levels will soar…and so will your self-confidence!
+Once you address these particular 7 common deficiencies in women, you will find that you feel better and look better.
+Best of all, your energy levels will soar…and so will your self-confidence!
 Who doesn’t want that?

 Mistry HD, et al. “Selenium in Reproductive Health.”
 Am J Obstet Gynecol.
 2012;2016(1),21-30.